ftb-2-pic

 Is it possible to do a Joint Borrower Sole Proprietor Help to Buy remortgage?

-Yes, it is possible.
-Joint Borrower Sole Propriets mortgages are often used by parents who want to help their adult children onto the property ladder.
+Yes, it may be possible.
+Joint Borrower Sole Proprietor mortgages are often used by parents who want to help their adult children onto the property ladder.
 They may also want to help them use their income for their children to remortgage.

 Call Trinity Financial on 020 7016 0790 to secure a remortgage, book a consultation, or complete our mortgage questionnaire